Each and every week, I make at least one build vs. buy decision for the digital products I manage.

 Do I want to pay for this service or can I do it myself?

-As a product owner with limited development resources, you surely face the same daily/weekly/monthly dilemma.
+As a product manager with limited development resources, you surely face the same daily/weekly/monthly dilemma.

 Add the other variables to consider of maintainability, scalability, user-friendliness, cost, customization, stability and you’ve quickly given yourself a migraine.